 For the second crate, I placed two live Cyprus plants from a local nursery.
 I used furniture risers that we had on hand to elevate them so we didn’t have to spend a lot of money on larger plants (they can get expensive!).
 Then, to fill in the holes, I wrapped this flocked garland around the plants.
 To make it sparkle at night, I placed some white lights on the garland.

-It turned this empty space by our back door from an eyesore into something bright and festive for the holidays!
+These milk crate planters turned this empty space by our back door from an eyesore into something bright and festive for the holidays!
 You can easily trade the plants out from season to season, which is going to be fun to do.
 What do you guys think?
 Aren’t they a great addition to any outdoor space and an alternative to traditional planters?
 I can’t wait for you to give this project a go!